 The special advantage of the dry ice treatment is its universal solution.
 No matter how complex a surface is and how many different materials it is equipped with, dry ice blasting makes everything equally clean.
 Nothing has to be dismantled or disassembled for this cleaning method.
 The product will be cleaned as it is – and then seem like new.
 Of course, rough pre-cleaning is always a good idea, even with dry ice blasting.
 In the case of upholstery and textiles, vacuuming is completely sufficient to remove the loosest dirt particles.
 The dry ice machine will clean the rest and removes even engrained dirt out without leaving any residue.
 This process is therefore also ideal for special cases of hardship: chewing gum stuck in upholstery is very difficult to remove using conventional methods without damaging the upholstery.
 Even chewing gum that has dried for years has no chance against dry ice blasting.

 FAQ – Typical questions:

 What do you need for dry ice cleaning?

-Which compressor is recommended for a dry ice blasting system?
+Which compressor is recommended for a dry ice cleaning system?

 The compressor for a dry ice blasting system should supply at least 6 bar / 6m3 pressure.
 Since dry ice cleaning can sometimes take a long time, a compressor with a correspondingly long service life is required.
 In addition, we recommend the use of a “whisper compressor” with current exhaust emission standards.
 Working with noise-reduced compressors is much more pleasant.

-What work protection and safety is required for dry ice cleaning?
+What work protection and safety are required for dry ice cleaning?